 Tesco Pet Insurance Review

 Tesco provides all four types of pet insurance—Accident Only, Time Limited, Maximum Benefit and Lifetime.
-We think the Accident Only Plan is expensive, but the other types are well within average ranges of pet insurance in the UK—except for Top Tips for Insuring a Bulldog.
+Most plans are generally close to the average cost of pet insurance in the UK—except that bulldogs seem particularly pricey to insure with Tesco (they are notoriously expensive to insure anyway).

 Tesco Quote Comparison